aksommerville/fullmoon4/README.md

 ### March

 - [ ] Maps for demo.
-- - [ ] Think on interiors, what should these walls look like?
+- - [x] Think on interiors, what should these walls look like?
+- - [x] Move pitcher house next to farm, church north one, ...what to do with the SE corner?
-- - [ ] pitcher house: 4 pictures on the wall: river, tree, bee, cow
+- - [x] pitcher house: 4 pictures on the wall: river, tree, bee, cow
 - - [ ] violin house: challenge
 - - [ ] violin house: teach a song.
 Lullabye? ha ha yes, there should be people lingering around and they fall asleep
 - - [x] moonsong's basement: teach Spell of Opening